-Juvenile Delinquency is defined as: The habitual committing of criminal acts or offenses by a young person, especially one below the age at which ordinary criminal prosecution is possible.
-In other words, being charged with juvenile delinquency means that a child has done something against the law, but has not been charged with an actual crime as the would have if they were an adult.
+Juvenile Delinquency is defined as the habitual committing of criminal acts or offenses by a young person, especially one below the age at which ordinary criminal prosecution is possible.
+In other words, being charged with juvenile delinquency means that a child has done something against the law, but has not been charged with an actual crime as they would have if they were an adult.
 Children, being children, can sometimes be easily influenced and make snap decisions that they may or may not be aware are against the law.

 The most common juvenile delinquency offenses are: